bhagwandas786/Next-Gen-LlaMA-Deployment-3Fs/README.md

 docker-compose up --build

   ```
+ # 🧠 **Model Overview**

+This deployment runs a LLaMA-based Large Language Model (LLM) designed to understand and generate natural language responses in real time.
+The model is powered by the llama.cpp backend, running inside a containerized environment for efficient and scalable inference.

 # **🔄 Model Switching Feature**

 You can easily switch between different .gguf models without rebuilding anything.

-🧠 Add new model — Place your .gguf file inside the models folder.
+-  Add new model — Place your .gguf file inside the models folder.
-📝 Update path — In docker-compose.yml, set:
+-  Update path — In docker-compose.yml, set:

   **Tested Model Info**